culturesofknowledge/emplaces/design/display.md

 # Overview (Display View)

-The descriptions below are best read alongside [images][1] of the current draft interface.

-The following draft descriptions offer an overview of the different areas of functionality offered by the detail/display view for a single place record.
-The ‘Priority’ sub-heading is meant to track the relative importance of the feature as a development priority for the v.1 gazetteer.
+The draft description below offers an informal overview of the functionality of the gazetteer.
+It is _best read alongside the [interface mockup][1]_ of the detail/display view for a typical place record.

+Note: The ‘Priority’ sub-headings are intended as a simple means for tracking the relative importance of individual features as development priorities for the v.1 gazetteer.

 Please [get in touch with us][2] with your comments and feedback.
-N.B.
-All of the proposed features, descriptions and priorities below are tentative and subject to change.

-## Basic Concepts
+## Concepts and Principles

+### Scope

+EM Places is focused on the 16-18th centuries.
+As such, additional historical contexts (e.g. regional calendars) and historical place entities (e.g. parishes and dioceses) will be limited to those which intersect this period.

+### Sources and Contributors

+The initial (pilot) release of EM Places will be limited to c.
+50-100 sample records, to serve as representative examples of full entries and demonstrate the gazetteer's features.
+The records will be selected, in large part, from those places in [Early Modern Letters Online (EMLO)][5] with the greatest number of letters sent, received, or mentioned.

+Over time, we expect to add further records to EM Places in much the same way as we have grown EMLO's database – that is, slowly and incrementally, in a way which allows us to meet, wherever possible, the particular needs of our individual and institutional contributors.
+Although EM Places will draw on reference gazetteers for certain core data (e.g. location data) it will not be a large scale aggregator of place data.
+Our emphasis will be on far fewer, but richer records, directed at the needs of early modern scholars.
+We expect that, once complete, EM Places will hold perhaps 6,000 to 10,000 place entities (current and historical).

+### Current and Historical Place Entities

+The term ‘current’ refers to still currently existing places and as such will generally also be found in our reference gazetteers (e.g. Oxford, U.K.).
+Consequently, a current place will also have a current administrative hierarchy (e.g. ADM1, ADM2, ADM3..) and a physical location (i.e. lat/long) which  maintained for it outside of EM Places by a reference gazetteer(s).

+In contrast, a ‘historical’ place is no longer extant (hence historical) entity with a defined temporal validity (e.g. the Habsburg Monarchy, 1526-1804).
+EM Places will not attempt to capture spatial data on historical regions (i.e. polygons).
+Instead, we will either provide a single representative lat/long location (e.g. Vienna) or external link, where available to external resources/projects with the necessary expertise and data (e.g. to [FNZGIS][3] for Central/Eastern Europe).

+Let us take, for example, the town of Opole in Poland.
+This is a currently extant place, and would be listed with alternative name and location data from our reference gazetteers (at present, GeoNames and Getty TGN).
+Amongst its alternative names (toponyms) will be a historical name, Oppeln.
+EM Places will merely record the name as an attribute of the main entry on Opole, since the alternative name data will have come from a reference gazetteer (GeoNames) which does not provide further historical context for alternative names.

+Optionally, the record for a current place can also include additional historical information and contexts, such as data on historical calendar use, further attestations of toponyms, or various kinds of hierarchies associated with it (e.g. ecclesiastical, offering data on parishes, dioceses etc.).
+These additional contexts can be shared with EM Places by individual researchers and projects.
+When this additional data is itself a place (e.g. the Bohemian Crown, 1490-1742) then this place is recorded in EM Places as separate, historical place entity, linked to the current places with which it is associated.

+Thus, all 'current places' in EM Places will have a current hierarchy and location (taken from reference gazetteers) and, optionally, can be associated with several more early modern 'historical places', contributed by individual researchers and projects.

+The larger intent of EM Places (and alongside it, EM People, and EM Dates) is to provide a series of [Linked Open Data resources for computable, historical entities][6].

 ### Core and Additional Metadata

-There are two main sources for data in EM Places. _Core metadata_ is periodically drawn by API from one or more reference gazetteers (GeoNames, Getty TGN) and will be comprised of:
+There are two main sources for data in EM Places. _Core metadata_ is periodically drawn by API from reference gazetteers (currently: GeoNames, Getty TGN) and will be comprised of:

 * Preferred Place Name
-* Alternative Names (all entries are indexed, not all are displayed)
+* Alternative Names (all entries are indexed, not all languages are displayed)
-* Location (lat/long but also including polygons where available for regions)
+* Location (lat/long is displayed, and polygons where available for regions)
-* Current administrative/political hierarchy (GeoNames)
+* Current administrative/political hierarchy and labels
-* Related Resources (TBD: links to other gazetteers)
+* Related Resources (corresponding entries in other gazetteers)

-Core metadata will form the spine of the gazetteer.
-This is data which EM Places will accept 'as is' and will not be editing.
-It can be replaced at regular intervals (e.g. quarterly) with minimal oversight to benefit from corrections/additions upstream.
+This core metadata will form the spine of the gazetteer.
+This is data which EM Places will accept 'as is' without editing (though, as noted above, not everything indexed for search purposes will also be displayed in the individual place entry – GeoNames records  alternative names in many languages).
+The intent is that EM Places will be able to refresh this data at regular intervals (e.g. bi-annually) with minimal editorial oversight in order to benefit from corrections/additions upstream.

-By contrast, _additional metadata_ is primarily scholary and historical data (over and beyond core metadata) which will be provided and revised by CofK staff and contributors.
+By contrast, _additional metadata_ is primarily further historical context and data (i.e. over and beyond core metadata) contributed to the gazetteer by individual researchers and projects, which will need to be reviewed by EM Places editors.
+Examples of additional metadata would include data on historical calendars, historical hierarchies, bibliographic entries, and historical maps.

-### Current and Historical Places

-The term ‘current’ refers to a currently existing, physical place and as such will generally also be found in the reference gazetteer.
-Consequently, a current place will also have a current administrative hierarchy (e.g. ADM1, ADM2, ADM3..) and a physical location (lat/long) maintained for it by the reference gazetteer.

-A ‘historical’ place will generally be a former (hence historical) place with a temporal validity (e.g. the Habsburg Monarchy, 1526-1804).
-Though, in principle, some historical places could be additionally be described as an aggregation of one or more physical regions, EM Places will not attempt to capture this form of location data (i.e. polygons for historical regions).
-Instead, we will link to external resources/projects with the necessary expertise in this area (e.g. to [FNZGIS][3] for Central/Eastern Europe).

-Consequently, a current place (e.g. Augsburg) will have a current (GeoNames derived) administrative hierarchy as well as several historical hierarchies associated with it (to account, for example, for when Augsburg was part of the Holy Roman Empire).
-However, a historical place (e.g. the Holy Roman Empire) while being part of (many) other historical hierarchies will never have a current hierarchy.

 ### Workflow

+**Priority:** Essential (individual records); High (bulk import)

+**Source:** Core data, additional data

+The basic workflow for a single record not yet in EM Places will request that a contributor first identify the place in a reference gazetteer (GeoNames or Getty TGN) and enter its ID in EM Places.
+EM Places will then pull the relevant core metadata from the reference gazetteer APIs and use this to populate a draft record for that place in a private staging area.
+Following this, the user will optionally be able to contribute additional metadata, and save the draft record, which will queue it for review by an editor.

+If a place cannot be found by the user in the reference gazetteer, a draft record cannot be created until an editor with appropriate privileges has confirmed this, and created the necessary core data manually (for example, a small village, or a building, not found in our reference gazetteers).Once this is done, the draft record can be made accessible to the user, who is then able to contribute additional metadata as before.

+We expect that the vast majority of new place names will be found in GeoNames.
+However, core data for all historical places will aways beed to be created by hand, by a user with the necessary editing privileges.
+Core data for a historical place be more limited, but (by editorial policy) all new historical places should be accompanied by least one full administrative hierarchy in order to put the new historical place entity into context.

+For example, if the historical place 'Duchy of Opele' is created for the first time, then this new entry should be accompanied by additional, new entries (as needed) for e.g. the 'Governorate of the Duchy of Silesia', the 'Bohemian Crown', and the 'Holy Roman Empire' as well.

+A separate workflow based on this outline will be provided for bulk imports via templates in e.g. Excel or CSV format.

+## Preferred Place Name; alternative names

 **Priority:** High

-**Source:** Core Data  (unless no reference gazetteer ID is present).

-The basic workflow for a new record will request the user to first identify the place in the reference gazetteer (GeoNames) and to enter its ID in EM Places.
-EM Places will then pull the relevant core metadata from GeoNames and use it to populate the draft record in a staging area.
-If the place cannot be found in the reference gazetteer, a new record cannot be created until a user with appropriate privileges has confirmed that no GeoNames ID is available.
-Following this, a new record can be created in the staging area with custom core metadata.
-After this, the record can be amended as usual with additional metadata.

-We expect that the vast majority of place names will be found in GeoNames.
-However, core data for all historical places (e.g. Bohemian Crown) and most buildings (e.g. Christ Church, Oxford) will need to be created by hand.

-A workflow for supporting bulk imports via e.g. CSV files will also be provided.

-## Place Names

-**Priority:** High

 **Source:** Core Data

-The default/preferred place name and its alternate names will come from the reference gazetteer.
+The default/preferred place name and its alternate names will come from the reference gazetteers.
 All alternative names and their labels will be stored and indexed but only some will be displayed.
-For example, while we will allow users to find places using e.g. a Chinese transliteration there may be no need to display this transliteration in the list of alternative names.
+For example, while we will allow users to search for and find places using a Chinese transliteration there may be no need to display this transliteration in the list of alternative names.
 For the display list, alternative names from a short list of major European languages and historical forms (i.e. Latin) should suffice.
 Next, the list of alternative names will be compared with one or more additional gazetteers (preferably Getty TGN).
-From these, a merged set of unique alternative names will be shown (to avoid havinh to list e.g. Rome, Rome, Rome for each GeoName supported language).
-The sources for the alternative names will be recorded and made accessible.
+From these, a merged set of unique alternative names will be shown.
+This is to avoid having to list multiple, identical instances of 'Rome' for each of the many languages supported by GeoNames.
+The (typically) language label(s) for an alternative name should be revealed on mouseover.

 ## Current Hierarchy